top of page

 The noun 'confusion' has its etymological origins in the Latin word 'confusio,' which is formed from 'confundere.'
 'Confundere' combines 'con-' meaning 'together' and 'fundere' meaning 'to pour' or 'to mix.'
 This etymology vividly conveys the essence of 'confusion' as a state of things being poured or mixed together mentally, resulting in disorder, chaos, or a lack of clarity and understanding.
 It implies a sense of bewilderment and disarray caused by the mingling or blending of ideas, information, or elements, which disrupts the normal order of thought or comprehension.
 The term 'confusion' maintains its etymological connection to the concept of mental mixing and blending, highlighting the state of disorder or lack of clarity that arises when things are not distinct or organized in one's mind.

-Quiz: Find the meaning of confusion
+Quiz: Find the meaning of the noun confusion:

 Try Again!